Contents

 - Event Types: Injury or illness events at Berkeley Lab can be described by one of four categories according to severity.
 The categories are listed below, by decreasing severity:

-- Events Requiring a DOE Federal Accident Investigation Board (AIB) include:
+- Events that Berkeley Lab may investigate or for which DOE may decide to utilize a DOE Federal Accident Investigation Board (AIB) include:

 - A fatality